 10. We have lost our solidarity…our unity.

-Hilliard ends his introduction with these words: “There is no amount of information alone which can correct all the problems that I’ve identified, but a large part of what we must do is to get our memories back…only then will other things be possible.
-Read From The Browder File and incorporate Browder’s thought provoking information…”
+Hilliard ends his introduction with these words: “There is no amount of information alone which can correct all the problems that I’ve identified, but a large part of what we must do is to get our memories back…only then will other things be possible.”
+Read the excerpts below from From The Browder File, as a way of getting your memory back.